dij0s/PETAL/thesis/bachelor_thesis.typ

 This has been implemented by first clipping settlements and centres of larger cities onto the municipality's geometry, optimizing the search area and applying a spatial tiling on top.
 Different layers obviously require different tiling sizes, depending on the number and resolution of features.

+The #ref(<datasets_table>) presents the datasets incorporated in the solution and retrieved from the GeoAdmin API:
 #set table(
   fill: (x, y) => { if calc.odd(y) and x != 0 { rgb("F7F9FA") } },
   stroke: (x, y) => {